 Master Commandant Oliver Perry secured naval supremacy for American forces after the Battle of Lake Erie.
-The British, faced with the lack of any naval support, abandoned Fort Detroit and retreated into Canada.
-This withdrawal allowed for William Henry Harrison, the future ninth President of the United States, to recapture Fort Detroit and pursue the fleeing British.
-By September 18th of 1813, the British had already evacuated Detroit and began their march back across Burlington Heights and into Ontario.
+The British, faced with the lack of naval support, abandoned Fort Detroit and retreated into Canada.
+This withdrawal allowed William Henry Harrison, the future ninth President of the United States, to recapture Fort Detroit and pursue the fleeing British.
+By September 18, 1813, the British had already evacuated Detroit and began their march back across Upper Canada.

-But, this retreat was not organized to Tecumseh’s approval.
+However, this British retreat was not organized with Tecumseh’s approval.
 The British army, led by Henry Proctor, hastily gathered his forces and intended to leave their Native American allies to their own devices against the approaching American forces.
-Tecumseh saw this withdrawal as an act of cowardice and betrayal, as his Native American confederacy was not strong enough to fight against the incoming Americans.
-Furthermore, Fort Detroit was considered the last line of defense to Tecumseh, as the fort was the only protection offered on the border of his confederation.
+Tecumseh saw this withdrawal as cowardice and betrayal, as his Native American confederacy was not strong enough to fight against the oncoming Americans.
+Furthermore, Fort Detroit was considered the last line of defense to Tecumseh.
 As such, Tecumseh pleaded with British General Proctor to stay, but to no avail.
-The British withdrawal from Michigan brought the remaining Native Americans loyal to Tecumseh out from America and into Canada as they followed their supposed British allies.
+The British withdrawal from Michigan Territory brought the remaining Native Americans loyal to Tecumseh out of America and into Canada as they followed their supposed British allies.

 However, the British army under the command of Proctor did not fare better.
-As the retreat was poorly organized and much equipment was simply left behind for the Americans to capture.
-Furthermore, the British soldiers were given only half of their food rations which decreased the overall morale of the British soldier.
-This loss of morale only angered Tecumseh and his Native American allies as they began to distrust their allies who did not wish to stand and fight.
-Eventually, the cycle of poor morale and anger was halted by the presence of an American raiding party that captured the last supply boat of ammunition and food rations.
-The next day, on October 5th, the Americans finally met the British and their Native American allies along the Thames River.
+The retreat was poorly organized, and much equipment was left behind for the Americans to capture.
+British soldiers received only half of their food rations which decreased the overall morale of the British soldiers.
+This loss of confidence only angered Tecumseh and his Native American allies who hoped to stand and fight.
+Eventually, the battered army halted near the Thames River and made camp.

-Nevertheless, the battle continued, as the British withdrawal left Tecumseh and his warriors alone to face the Americans.
-Tecumseh, upon witnessing the routing British, joined his warriors in a swamp on the flank of the American forces to make a final stand against General Harrison’s army.
-Initially, the American cavalry charged Tecumseh’s position to contain the Native American threat while the rest of the army dealt with the surrendering British and elements of the British army that were still engaged in fighting.
-But the cavalry charge was halted by an initial volley of musket fire along with the muddy swamp that bogged down the horses.
-However, elements of the main American force began to enter the swamp as Tecumseh’s warriors were reloading after the initial cavalry charge.
-The fighting inside the swamp area was immensely claustrophobic and bloody as increasing numbers of American reinforcements began to enter the swamp and converge on the enemy.
-Eventually, Tecumseh was killed in the fighting and the Native American fighters began to flee once word spread of Tecumseh’s death.
-When the fighting was over, Tecumseh and another rebellious Native American war chief were killed.
+Nevertheless, the battle continued as the British withdrawal left Tecumseh and his warriors alone to face the Americans.
+After seeing the British retreat, Tecumseh joined his warriors in a swamp on the flank of the American forces to make a final stand against General Harrison’s army.
+American cavalry charged Tecumseh’s position to contain the Native American threat while the rest of the army dealt with the surrendering British and elements of the British army still fighting.
+But the cavalry charge was halted by a volley of musket fire along with the muddy swamp that bogged down the horses.
+After that, however, elements of the main American force began to enter the swamp as Tecumseh’s warriors reloaded.
+The fighting inside the swamp area was close and bloody as increasing numbers of American reinforcements entered the swamp and converged on the enemy.